 There are two primary types of FHA streamline loans: credit qualifying and noncredit qualifying.

-A credit-qualifying FHA streamline refinance involves the lender verifying the borrower’s credit and financial information to be sure that they are capable of repaying the loan.
-The lender confirms the borrower’s income and credit score, calculates their debt-to-income ratio, and makes sure the borrower can afford their mortgage payment.
+A credit-qualifying FHA streamline refinance involves the lender verifying the borrower’s financial information to be sure that they are capable of repaying the loan.
+The lender confirms the borrower’s income and credit score, calculates their DTI ratio, and makes sure the borrower can afford their mortgage payment.
 It’s a similar process to applying for a mortgage when buying a home.

-Credit-qualifying refinances are used with FHA streamline refinances when refinancing will increase the monthly payment on the loan by more than 20%, or when it will cause other major changes to the loan’s terms.
+Credit-qualifying FHA streamline refinances are used when refinancing will increase the monthly payment on the loan by more than 20%, or when it will cause other major changes to the loan’s terms.

 Borrowers with good credit also are more likely to get lower interest rates or other favorable terms with a credit-qualifying loan.